AniSundar18/CS769_NLP/README.md

 The ELMo embeddings are needed for reproducing the results of the baseline.

 ## Training/evaluation
+The training results of various models are available in the logs folder.

 For Seq2Emo (baseline), you can get the classification result of GoEmotions dataset by the following script.

 ```